Greece: Prehistory and Aegean civilisations

 The Apidima Cave in Mani, in southern Greece, has been suggested to contain the oldest remains of early modern humans outside of Africa, dated to 200,000 years ago.
 However others suggest the remains represent archaic humans.
 All three stages of the Stone Age are represented in Greece, for example in the Franchthi Cave.
 Neolithic settlements in Greece, dating from the 7th millennium BC, are the oldest in Europe, as Greece lies on the route by which farming spread from the Near East to Europe.

 Greece is home to the first advanced civilisations in Europe and is often considered the birthplace of Western civilisation.
 The earliest of them was the Cycladic culture which flourished on the islands of the Aegean Sea, starting around 3200 BC, and produced an abundance of folded-arm and other marble figurines.
 From c.
 3100 BC to 1100 BC, Crete, a major cultural and economic centre, was home to the Minoan civilisation known for its colourful art, religious figurines, and monumental palaces.
 The Minoans wrote their undeciphered language using scripts known as Linear A and Cretan hieroglyphs.
 On the mainland, the Mycenaean civilisation developed around 1750 BC and lasted until c.
 1100 BC.
 The Mycenaeans possessed an advanced military and built large fortifications.
-They worshiped many gods and used Linear B to write the earliest attested form of Greek known as Mycenaean Greek.
+They worshipped many gods and used Linear B to write the earliest attested form of Greek known as Mycenaean Greek.